Linyuzhen/homepage/index.md

 ## About Me

 Hello!
-I am Yuzhen, and I rea final-year PhD candidate at Shenzhen University, with an expected graduation in June 2025.
+I am Yuzhen Lin, and I received the Ph.D degree at Shenzhen University in June 2025.
 My research lies in Multimedia Forensics and Security, mainly for Deepfake Detection.
+I am supposed to delve deeper into computer vision and multimedia forensic research, particularly in addressing emerging challenges related to the security of AIGC Content and Generative Models.
 <!-- [Building a safe and secure multimedia world] -->

 ## Research Interests